RayhanaAkterDev/javascript-complete-guide/01-fundamentals/04-statements-expressions/README.md

 ## 7. Next Topic

-**[→ 05 - Keywords](../05-keywords/README.md)** — Learn how to document code using comments and understand their best usage in clean coding.
+**[→ 05 - Keywords](../05-keywords/README.md)** — Understand reserved words in JavaScript, their usage in syntax, and how to avoid naming conflicts in your code.

 ---